 Best line?
 “Women’s rights are human rights“

 (Halfway there.
-Did you sign up for the webinar?)
+Did you sign up for the free video workshop?)

 6. Maya Angelou